 Euro 6 standards impose the toughest vehicle emissions limits yet, pushing the boundaries of emissions technologies to produce ever-lower levels of the exhaust pollutants that impact air quality.

 Diesel particulate filters (DPFs) capture 99% of all soot particulates, and have been fitted to every new diesel car since the introduction of Euro 5.

 NOx emissions have also been drastically reduced, with innovative emissions technologies seeing levels fall 84% since 2000.

 You can find out whether your car meets Euro 6 standards, by entering its details into the emissions look-up tool on the Vehicle Certification Agency (VCA) website or by contacting the manufacturer.

 In September 2017, a new official EU-wide emissions testing system was introduced for new car models, which includes a new laboratory test and, for the first time in the world, an on-road test.

 The new lab test is called the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) and is longer, faster and more dynamic than ever before.

-What the WLTP test will involve
+What does the WLTP test involve

-More realistic driving behaviour:
+- More realistic driving behaviour